Making sure every photo is unique, without any near identicals.

 Using Color Labels

-The best way to work with Wand is to turn the Custom label on and browse to select your favourite shots.
+The best way to work with Wand is to turn the Custom label on and browse to select your favorite shots.
 If you feel like there’s something missing, turn on the Purple label to see if it is marked.

 Wand collections are made for batch changes.
 For example, you can change the purple label by selecting all images in the rejected collection, and applying the desired color.